-To become a 21st Century Producer, you need to understand the client of today-Customer 2.0.
+The first step in becoming a 21st Century Producer is to understand the client of today-Customer 2.0.
+These individuals are game-changers.
 Because information is so readily available online, Customer 2.0 has unlimited access to business profiles, connections, products, services, reviews, and more.
-When they consider doing business with someone, they look them up on the Internet and ask for advice.
+When they consider doing business with someone, they look them up on the Internet and ask their friends for advice.
+Consumers' conversations with each other have more influence on their decision to buy than any